Neurarian/snacks-luasnip.nvim/README.md

 [telescope-luasnip.nvim](https://github.com/benfowler/telescope-luasnip.nvim).

-## 🔄 Alternatives
+## 🔄 Similar Plugins

-For a less minimal & more feature-rich solution you'll probably want to use [nvim-scissors](https://github.com/chrisgrieser/nvim-scissors) instead.
+For a feature-rich snippet editing engine you'll probably want to use [nvim-scissors](https://github.com/chrisgrieser/nvim-scissors).
+I don't think their picker allows for expansion of the snippets from the picker though.